 Information on social security coordination between EU member states for obtaining medical coverage and planned health care...

-- An introduction to the coordinated EU Social Security forms and claims process can be found on the European Commission’s website
+- Introduction to the coordinated EU Social Security forms and claims process

-- The EU Employment, Social Affairs and Equal Opportunities Authority provides a graphical representation (PDF)
+- Find a clear, graphical representation provided by the EU Employment, Social Affairs and Equal Opportunities authority (PDF)

 Form S1: Registration for Health Care Cover

-A person living in one EU country, insured in another, can register for health care cover with the S1 form.
+A person living in one EU country, insured in another, can register for health care cover with the S1 form (former E106, E109, E120 and E121).
 This applies to pensioners retiring abroad, as well as families of a person working abroad.
-An S1 form is available from your current health coverage provider.

 Form S2: Planned Medical Treatment

 EU-residents are entitled to planned medical treatment in another member country.
 In order to benefit from European health insurance agreements, the document S2 (ex-form E112), must be obtained from the health insurance institution of the country of residence.
 Coverage may vary depending on the type of treatment sought and the country in which it is to be received.
 Health authorities can clarify which costs will be covered.
 However in principle, costs are only covered for treatments recognised in the country of residence.

 - The European Commission provides detailed information on planned medical treatment